Drug Addiction Drug Abuse

-Whether a person is struggling with abuse or addiction to drugs, it’s a problem.
+Whether a person is struggling with drug addiction drug abuse to drugs, it’s a problem.
 It is not a problem that a mere “I’ll cut back,” or “I can handle it” is going to solve.
-Abuse or addiction are both serious problems.
+Drug addiction drug abuse are both serious problems.

 Perhaps a person can recognize that their drug use is really abuse and they will stop on their own.
 God bless them.
 But most people can’t.
 They need professional help.
 They can talk to their doctor and maybe get a recommendation on a treatment program.
 There are social service agencies that deal help deal with drug abuse or addiction.

 There are treatment centers.
 There is Alcoholics Anonymous.
 Recovery from abuse and addiction is vitally important.
 Seek professional help and guidance.
 Drug abuse or addiction are both serious problems that should be dealt with as soon as possible because the situation is only likely to get much worse.

 Drug Addiction Drug Abuse: Drug Addiction causes permanent changes in brain chemistry

 Because of the change in the brain’s chemistry and function, it’s very difficult for people who are addicted to stop using; that's what is so difficult about drug addiction.